You are here

 - Premium accounts: The University cannot see the passwords or any other data stored in your Premium account vault.

-- Enterprise accounts: The University cannot see the passwords stored in your Enterprise account vault.
+- Business accounts: The University cannot see the passwords stored in your Business account vault.
 A few University super administrators can see the names of saved sites and some reporting activity, like password strength and how often you log in.

 Can I use Pitt Password Manager to share my University Computing Account password?